Financing your MBA

 - Possess strong personal integrity, propensity for international and intercultural understanding, compassion and willingness to serve and demonstrate his/her alignment with BXAI’s mission and vision

-- Remain enrolled at the university as a full time student for the duration of participation in the AFLSP
+- Remain enrolled at Hitotsubashi ICS as a full-time student for the duration of participation in the AFLSP

-- Participate in the up to three weeks BXAI Summer Program, offered by BXAI, in the first summer after enrollment of the AFLSP
+- Participate in the BXAI Summer Program, which spans up to three weeks, in the first summer after enrollment in the AFLSP

 - Complete at least three of the five enrichment courses at Hitotsubashi ICS: (Knowledge Management, Knowledge Generation, Japanese Business and Economy, Japanese Culture, and Wise Leadership)